-This microanalysis system was purchased through a supplemental research grant under the auspices of the Center for Enabling New Technologies Through Catalysis is a National Science Foundation Phase II Center for Chemical Innovation.
-CENTC brings together researchers from across North America to collaboratively address the economic, environmental and national security needs for more efficient, inexpensive and environmentally friendly methods of producing chemicals and fuels from a variety of feedstocks.
-Through catalysis, CENTC researchers can lower the energy costs to transforming chemicals, use inexpensive, abundant and nontoxic starting materials and generate less waste.
-Through a supplemental research grant, this Elemental Analysis Facility has been established for use by CENTC researchers and other selected scientists.
+This microanalysis system was purchased through a supplemental research grant under the auspices of the Center for Enabling New Technologies Through Catalysis (NSF CHE-0650456), a National Science Foundation Phase II Center for Chemical Innovation.† During the centerís existence researchers from across North America were brought together to collaboratively address the economic, environmental and national security needs for more efficient, inexpensive and environmentally friendly methods of producing chemicals and fuels from a variety of feedstocks.† Through catalysis, CENTC researchers aimed to lower the energy costs to transforming chemicals, to use inexpensive, abundant and nontoxic starting materials, and generate less waste.

-The analyzer is calibrated daily, and as needed.
-A calibration standard of known composition is used to determine the correct signal/μg ratio per element.
+†††††††† The analyzer is calibrated at the beginning of a session.† A calibration standard of known composition is used to determine the correct signal/μg ratio per element.

-The standard is run as an actual sample prior to and after all sample runs, and at regular intervals during a long series, in order to verify the calibration.
+†††††††† The calibration is verified prior to and after all sample runs, and at regular intervals during a long series.

-A minimum of 2.0 mg of loose solid or liquid is requested for each determination, but at least twice that amount is recommended.† Extra sample is requested for fluffy and/or staticky solids and for highly viscous liquid materials.
+†††††††† A minimum of 2.0 mg of loose solid or liquid is requested for each determination, but at least twice that amount is recommended.† Extra sample is requested for fluffy and/or staticky solids and for highly viscous liquid materials.

-Air-sensitive samples must be in vessels that will withstand the expansion forces exerted under external vacuum (~0.01 Torr).
-Screw cap vials and well-sealed ampules work well; ampules sealed under vacuum are not recommended because of the potential for glass contamination upon opening.
+†††††††† Air-sensitive samples must be in vessels that will withstand the expansion forces exerted under external vacuum (~0.01 Torr).† Screw cap vials and well-sealed ampules work well; ampules sealed under vacuum are not recommended because of the potential for glass contamination upon opening.

 Prices per Determination